 |Copyright © Nucleus Medical Media, Inc.|

-GBM originates from astrocytes, which are a type of glial cell.
+GBM originates from astrocytes, which are a type of glial cells.
 The factors that cause normal-functioning astrocytes to become cancerous is not well understood.

 - Having a low-grade brain tumor, which occasionally develops into a higher-grade tumor